jah2488/elm-companies/README.md

 #### Security

-* [Ava Security](https://www.avasecurity.com/) - Ava Security is a global
-  technology company that protects people and assets with proactive video security and human-centric data loss protection.
-Offices in UK, Norway and USA.
+* [Next DLP](https://www.nextdlp.com/) - Next DLP's mission is to build the next generation of cyber security - disrupting the data loss prevention (DLP) market with our innovative, cloud native, ML powered platform.
+Office in London UK, with over half the frontend team working remotely.

 #### Social Media